contensis/contensis.github.io/docs-src/content-types/view-and-filter-content-types.md

 ## Filter through content types
 If you have a large number of content types in your project then you may find it easier to search using the filter bar.

-- Simply type a word in the filter bar to narrow down the content types displayed.
+- Type a word in the filter bar to narrow down the content types displayed.